charbdesigner101/hydra/content/posts/2016-07-28-effective-upselling-techniques.md

 categories:
   - sales
   - tips
-author_staff_member: betty who is a little petty
+author_staff_member: betty who is a little petty..
 ---
 In practice, large businesses usually combine upselling and cross-selling to maximize profit.
 In doing so, an organization must ensure that its relationship with the client is not disrupted.